 - Through much of the pandemic, the case rate for school-aged children remained below that of public.
 In September 2021, the case rate for 5-18 year olds eclipsed the case rate for the public and remained elevated through December 2021.
 The graph above displays the sudden increase in the case rate for the 5-18 year old population in sync with the larger population.
-It is important to acknowledge that high transmission levels and a lack of community-wide mitigation strategies will continue to drive case rates in school-aged children unless more widespread mitigation measures are employed. - o Jackson County Health Department Analysis - o Date Accessed: 1/13/2022
+It is important to acknowledge that high transmission levels and a lack of community-wide mitigation strategies will continue to drive case rates in school-aged children. - o Jackson County Health Department Analysis - o Date Accessed: 2/2/2022